IIIF/website/source/why-iiif.md

 ## Outreach materials

 Anyone can reach out to their community and share information about IIIF.
-We’ve created some materials to make that easier (for more, see our [Outreach Materials][outreach])
+We’ve created some materials to make that easier.

 Need to explain IIIF to a colleague?
 These handouts provide relevant information and a list of benefits based on audience.
 - [IIIF for CIOs and engineers](https://docs.google.com/document/d/1RJbJ8MdNWC_6Y1fyCvvtAzZfQIhHNDiFrpS2XA5TdGs/edit?usp=sharing){:.external}